tomershvueli/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 A new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.

-_match_ is the implementation of the https://codesigning.guide concept. _match_ creates all required certificates & provisioning profiles and stores them in a separate git repository.
+_match_ is the implementation of the [codesigning.guide concept](https://codesigning.guide). _match_ creates all required certificates & provisioning profiles and stores them in a separate git repository.
 Every team member with access to the repo can use those credentials for code signing. _match_ also automatically repairs broken and expired credentials.
 It's the easiest way to share signing credentials across teams

 [More information on how to get started with codesigning](https://docs.fastlane.tools/codesigning/getting-started/)